This is the cheapest gas in Fairfield right now - NewsBreak

 This is the cheapest gas in Fairfield right now

-(FAIRFIELD, TX) Depending on where you fill up in Fairfield, you could be saving up to $0.24 per gallon on gas.
+(FAIRFIELD, CA) According to Fairfield gas price data, you could be saving up to $0.80 per gallon on gas.

-On Saturday the cheapest gallon of unleaded regular in the area was at Cooper Farms at 301 W Ih-45.
-Regular there was listed at $2.75 per gallon Wednesday, compared to $2.99 at Exxon at 685 Us-84 W , which GasBuddy clocked as the most expensive station in the area.
+Sinclair at 4444 Central Pl was the cheapest station in the area, according to a survey by GasBuddy, with regular listed at $3.89 per gallon Wednesday.
+By comparison, the most expensive gallon was at Chevron at 1600 N Texas St, where a gallon of regular was selling for $4.69.

-Of course, gas prices change day-to-day, and which station is cheapest in the city can change, too.
-Across the greater Fairfield area, GasBuddy recorded the average price of gas at $2.85 per gallon for regular.
+Prices for all grades of gas change from day to day, meaning which station is cheapest can change, too.
+As of 04:55 PM, Tuesday, the average price was $4.32 per gallon for regular.

 |Regular